djdhyun/aws-cli-extension/README.md

 #### lambda getenv

-* Show the running enviroment variables for the function.
+* Show the running enviroment variables for the lambda function.
 * Arguments
-	* `--function-name |--function`: The name of the lambda function
+	* `--function-name|--function`: The name of the lambda function

 ```
 $ aws lambda_getenv --function-name=your_function_name